kglw-dot-net/phase1/songs/the-acrid-corpse.md

 > Its crimson-orange light melts into the setting sun
 >
 > And leaving us not without a final clap of light
-> The lightning lord escapes as day fades into
+> The Lightning Lord escapes as day fades into moonless night
-> Moonless night

 # Album Credits